microsoft/onnxruntime/docs/tutorials/mobile/deploy-ios.md

 nav_order: 1
 ---

-# Mobile object detection iOS application
+# Write a mobile object detection iOS application

 Learn how to build an iOS object detection app with ONNX Runtime.
 This application continuously detect the objects in the frames seen by your iOS device's back camera and display: